sap-tutorials/btp-adai/tutorials/hcp-apim-create-product/hcp-apim-create-product.md

 ### Select the API Proxy

 In the tab menu, select **API**.
-This is were you can add and remove APIs and API Proxies from the product.
+This is where you can add and remove APIs and API proxies from the product.

 Click the **Add** button.

 ![APIs for product](06-AddAPI-cf.png)

-The list of API Proxies is populated from the APIs you have created.
-Select the API Proxy `FlightCollectionAPI` that you created in the previous tutorial.
+The list of API proxies is populated from the APIs you have created.
+Select the API proxy `FlightCollectionAPI` that you created in the previous tutorial.
 Click **OK**.

 ![Click on OK](07-SelectAPI-OK-cf.png)